π Title

 π§ Founder Fit

-The idea aligns with founders who have a passion for technology and astronomy, combined with experience in product management and consumer electronics.
+The idea aligns with founders who have experience in consumer electronics and a passion for astronomy.

 π§ Exit Strategy & Growth Vision

-Likely exits: Acquisition by larger tech or consumer electronics firms
+Likely exits: Acquisition by a larger electronics firm or IPO.

 π Execution Plan (3β5 steps)